-Lit light path diagnostics LED with the system-error or system-information LED also lit Description Action CPU A microprocessor has failed, is missing, or has been improperly installed.
-Note: Make sure that the microprocessors are installed in the correct sequence; see "Removing and installing a microprocessor" on page 147.
+Lit light path diagnostics LED with the system-error or system-information LED also lit Description A microprocessor has failed, is missing, or has been improperly installed.
+Action 1.
 Check the BMC log or the system-error log to determine the reason for the lit LED.
+2. Find the failing, missing, or mismatched.
+Note: Make sure that the microprocessors are installed in the correct sequence; see "Removing and installing a microprocessor" on page 146.
 Find the failing, missing, or mismatched microprocessor by checking the LEDs on the microprocessor tray.
 Reseat the following components: (Trained service technician only) Failing microprocessor Microprocessor tray Replace the following components one at a time, in the order shown, restarting the server each time: (Trained service technician only) Failing microprocessor (Trained service technician only) Microprocessor tray VRM A dc-dc regulator has failed or is missing.
 Check the BMC log or the system-error log to determine the reason for the lit LED (for a VRM).
 Find the failing or missing VRM by checking the LEDs on the microprocessor tray.
 Install any missing VRMs.
 Reseat the following components: Failing VRM (Trained service technician only) Microprocessor associated with the VRM Microprocessor tray Replace the following components one at a time, in the order shown, restarting the server each time: Failing VRM (Trained service technician only) Microprocessor associated with the VRM (Trained service technician only) Microprocessor tray LOG Information is present in the BMC log and system-error log.
 One or both logs might be full or almost full.
 Save the log if necessary and clear it (see Error Logs at "Configuration/Setup Utility menu choices" on page 159).
 Check the log for possible errors (see "Error logs" on page 18).

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, System x3800 Type 8865," on page 107 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, System x3800 Type 8866," on page 107 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.